badabam/css-spaces/README.md

 </body>
 ```

-All properties get `!important` as you should only
+All properties have `!important` as you should only add those classes, if you definitely want a specific behavior.

 ### How it works